Like all others, the furniture industry is dealing with challenging political and economic circumstances.

 - Shop/seller discounts

-The most pressing issue for furniture manufacturers is the fluctuating costs of raw materials and making the decision whether to absorb them or pass them onto customers.
+The most pressing issue for furniture manufacturers is the rising costs of raw materials and making the decision of how much to absorb and how much to pass on to customers.
 This will affect most businesses and impact your ability to strive in this competitive environment.
-It’s going to be a difficult decision to make for most, but a necessary one, so finding new ways to cut costs such as simplifying production and auditing your supply chain to see where new efficiencies can made, will be critical to helping save money where possible.
+It’s going to be a difficult decision to make for most, but a necessary one, so finding new ways to cut costs such as simplifying production and auditing your supply chain to see where new efficiencies can be made, will be critical to helping save money where possible.

 Savings can be made in several ways, one of which is by having better visibility across your supply chain to identify where there is room for improvement.
 An audit will help you potentially create efficiencies around ordering, inventory management and other key processes.
 Gaining valuable insight into your production management and critical processes will further allow you plan for upcoming changes such as staff turnover, maintenance of machines and resource availability.

-There are innovative solutions to managing the manufacturing process more effectively.
-A specialised enterprise resource planning (ERP) solution can simplify production and cut out unnecessary processes.
+There are innovative software solutions to manage the furniture manufacturing process more effectively.
+A specialised furniture ERP (Enterprise Resource Planning) solution can simplify production and cut out unnecessary processes.